pcengines/apu2-documentation/docs/gpios.md

 Since coreboot release *v4.10.0.0* there is conflict with **apuled** driver in FreeBSD.
 It is because BIOS reserves resources for GPIOs with ACPI controller support.
-Then somehow, FreeBSD cannot reserve the memory for native driver anymore.
+As a result, FreeBSD cannot reserve the memory for native driver anymore.
 Entire issue with details is described [here](https://github.com/pcengines/coreboot/issues/329).